Yorko/mlcourse.ai/book/topic10/topic10_gradient_boosting.md

 <img src='https://habrastorage.org/web/48a/ea4/fff/48aea4fffdbe4e5f9205ba81110e6061.jpg' align='right' width=30%> ML competitions, especially Kaggle, played a major role in boosting's popularization.
 Now, researchers had a common platform where they could compete in different data science problems with large number of participants from around the world.
 With Kaggle, one could test new algorithms on the real data, giving algorithms an opportunity to "shine", and provide full information in sharing model performance results across competition data sets.
 This is exactly what happened to boosting when it was used at [Kaggle](http://blog.kaggle.com/2011/12/21/score-xavier-conort-on-coming-second-in-give-me-some-credit/) (check interviews with Kaggle winners starting from 2011 who mostly used boosting).
 The [XGBoost](https://github.com/dmlc/xgboost) library quickly gained popularity after its appearance.
 XGBoost is not a new, unique algorithm; it is just an extremely effective realization of classic GBM with additional heuristics.

-This algorithm has gone through very typical path for ML algorithms today: mathematical problem and algorithmic crafts to successful practical applications and mass adoption years after its first appearance.
+This algorithm has gone through a very typical path for ML algorithms today: mathematical problem and algorithmic crafts to successful practical applications and mass adoption years after its first appearance.

 ## 2. GBM algorithm
 ### ML problem statement